eyerus31/practice/README.md

-# practice
+# Java Practice
-These are begginer level odes I practiced with.
+These are begginer level codes I practiced with.